yokolet/new-note/algo/strings/2023-01-21-count-words-obtained-after-adding-a-letter.md

 ## Complexities
 - Time: `O(m + n)` -- m, n: number of start and target words.
-Sorting is constant since each word has at most 26 characters.
+Sorting/looping word is constant since each word has at most 26 characters.
 - Space: `O(m)`